Miserlou/Zappa/README.md

                 }
             }
         ],
+        "exception_handler": "your_module.report_exception", // function that will be invoked in case zappa sees an unhandled exception raised from your code
         "exclude": ["*.gz", "*.rar"], // A list of regex patterns to exclude from the archive "http_methods": ["GET", "POST"], // HTTP Methods to route, "integration_response_codes": [200, 301, 404, 500], // Integration response status codes to route